 Foundation Directory Online Professional

-The Office of Scholarships and Fellowships located within Academic Services can help guide you through the necessary steps in applying for academic fellowships such as Fullbright, Rhodes, Marshall, Goldwater, and others.
+The Office of Scholarships and Fellowships located within Academic Services can help guide you through the necessary steps in applying for academic fellowships such as Fulbright, Rhodes, Marshall, Goldwater, and others.
 Additional fellowships are listed in B.hired.

 The Hiatt Career Center can help you in tailoring your resume, and reviewing your personal statement, and coaching you through the interview process.
 If you are applying for an academic fellowship that requires Brandeis University nomination, you must work with the Office of Scholarships and Fellowships.